Ana-Gutman/dotnet-interview/README.md

 ## 🧠 Natural Language Prompt Examples

 Use these examples in Claude Desktop (or any MCP-enabled client) once the MCP server is running:
-- Create: Create a todo item in list "Work" with description "Finish report"
+- Create: Create a todo item in list '1' with description 'Finish report'
-- List: List all items in "Personal"
+- Get: Get details of item in '1' in list '1'
-- Update: Mark item ID 3 as completed
+- Update: Mark item ID '1' as completed
-- Delete: Remove item ID 5 from "Errands"
+- Delete: Remove item ID '1' from '1'

 The MCP server will interpret these commands and perform the corresponding API calls.